BOARD OF DIRECTORs

 NorthEASt REGION Maurine Brown

-Maurine works for the NC Cooperative Extension Nash County Center.
-She is the market manager for the Nash County Farmers Market.
+Maurine works for the NC Cooperative Extension Nash County Center and serves as the market manager for the Nash County Farmers Market.

 SOUTHEAST REGION Michelle Inniss